mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Meeting_in_threads.md

 **Expected**

-The slack attachment for new Zoom meeting should get generated in the desired thread on MM.
+The message attachment for the new Zoom meeting should get generated in the desired thread on MM.

 **Step 3**